KiltedCode/khandaria-campaign/sessions/2020/2020-10-01-palace-scrystyle.md

 Almost noon, going to **scry** on Northwind Keep
 tell `Legdas` to go enjoy the comforts of the palace
-`Guros` ends up telling him it's secrets of the palace guard, so need to keep it as minimal as purpose
+`Gurrus` ends up telling him it's secrets of the palace guard, so need to keep it as minimal as purpose
 `Hadvar` casts again, seems to be fine doing a whole second hour
 casting **scry** based on a picture drawn of the palace commander
 they have images of palace commanders to aid in **sendings** to them
-`Guros` goes and gets the woman who is going to do the sending so timing can be right
+`Gurrus` goes and gets the woman who is going to do the sending so timing can be right
 vaguely familiar to `Pylia`
 `Ambereen`, designated sender for outposts of Khandaria
 wearing an elaborate pearl necklace, has 4 _pearls of powers_ on it